Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 The researchers will plan an exercise programme based on your fitness level.
 It will take place at the hospital and will be a combination of riding an exercise bike, leg exercises and lifting light weights.
 There will also be some exercises to do at home, such as climbing stairs and brisk walking.

 The exercise training programme will take up to 3 months in total.
-For the first 6 weeks, you go to the new exercise laboratory at the hospital twice a week.
-Each session takes about an hour.
+For the first 4 weeks, you go to the new exercise laboratory at the hospital twice a week.
+Each session takes about 30 miniutes.
 The staff running the study will keep a close eye on you during each session.

-In the last few sessions they will show you some exercises that they would like you to do at home.
+You then have a 2 week period of doing some exercises at the hospital and some at home.
+The study team will show you how to do the exercises at home.
 You do these for the next 6 weeks of the study.
 The researchers will ask you to wear a heart rate monitor when you do the exercises at home.
 You strap the monitor to your chest.

 The researchers are also interested in measuring the way your thigh muscles work during exercise.
 They will use a device to measure your thigh muscle strength and ask you to do some simple leg exercises.